 Mothers play a crucial role in ensuring a brighter future for the next generation.
-But when they start off with a big disadvantage, the future of our country is also put at risk.
+But when they start off with a big disadvantage, the future of more engaged relationships between mothers and children in our country is also put at risk.
 This is true for many Black American mothers as presented in this infographic.
 Using data from the U.S. Census Bureau 2009 report, black American mothers are found to lag behind among other racial groups in four key areas: marriage and divorce, education, number of children, and household expenditures.
 These areas tend to stack up the burden for black Americans, beginning with the fact that they have the highest rate of raising their children on their own with 11.5% of blacks facing a divorce compared to just 4.9% for Asians, the lowest in the divorce department.
 Add to this, black families also have the highest number of children in proportion to race population.
 The rate for black families with 5-6 children is at 2.5%, while on the extreme end, it’s only 1% for Asian.
 More tellingly, the median household income for blacks is $38,409 versus $62,545 for whites and $75,027 for Asians.

 Check the infographic out and tell us if these are too great to overcome even for the resourceful Black Mom:

 OTHER ARTICLES RELATED TO AFRICAN AMERICANS YOU MIGHT FIND INTERESTING: